Somnath Temple

-The temple was reconstructed several times in the past after repeated destruction by multiple Muslim invaders and rulers, notably starting with an attack by Mahmud Ghazni in January 1026.
+The temple was reconstructed several times in the past after repeated demolition by multiple Muslim invaders and rulers, notably starting with an attack by mughal Empire Mahmud Ghazni in January 1026.

 In the late 19th and early 20th centuries, historians and archaeologists of the colonial era actively studied the Somnath temple because its ruins showed a historic Hindu temple that was turning into an Islamic mosque.
 After India's independence, those ruins were demolished, and the present Somnath temple was reconstructed in the Māru-Gurjara style of Hindu temple architecture.
-The contemporary Somnath temple's reconstruction was started under the orders of the first Deputy Prime Minister of India, Vallabhbhai Patel.
+The contemporary Somnath temple's reconstruction was started under the orders of the first Deputy Prime Minister of India, Sardar Vallabhbhai Patel.
 The reconstruction was completed in May 1951.

 Location

-The Somnath temple is located along the coastline in Prabhas Patan, Veraval, Saurashtra region of Gujarat.
+The Somnath temple is located along the coastline in Veraval, Saurashtra region of Gujarat.
 It is about 400 km southwest of Ahmedabad, 82 km south of Junagadh – another major archaeological and pilgrimage site in Gujarat.
-It is about 7 km southeast of the Veraval Junction railway station, about 2.7 km east of Veraval port, about 57 km south of the Keshod Airport and about 85 km west of the Diu airport.
+It is about 7 km southeast of the Veraval Junction railway station, about 2.7 km east of Veraval port, about 2.5 km south of Somnath Terminus railway station, about 57 km south of the Keshod Airport and about 85 km west of the Diu airport.

-The Somnath temple is located eastward to the Veraval port, one of the three ancient trading port in Gujarat from where Indian merchants departed to trade goods.
+The Somnath temple is located eastward to the Veraval port, one of the three ancient trading ports in Gujarat from where Indian merchants departed to trade goods.
 The 11th-century Persian historian Al-Biruni states that Somnath has become so famous because "it was the harbor for seafaring people and a station for those who went to and fro between Sufala in the country of Zanj (east Africa) and China".
 Combined with its repute as an eminent pilgrimage site, its location was well known to the kingdoms within the Indian subcontinent.
 Literature and epigraphical evidence suggest that the medieval-era Veraval port was also actively trading with the Middle East and Southeast Asia.
 This brought wealth and fame to the city as well as to the temple.

-The site of Prabhas Patan was occupied during the Indus Valley Civilisation, 2000–1200 BCE.
+The site of Somnath was occupied during the Indus Valley Civilisation, 2000–1200 BCE.
 It was one of very few sites in the Junagadh district to be so occupied.
 After abandonment in 1200 BCE, it was reoccupied in 400 BCE and continued into the historical period.
 Prabhas is also close to the other sites similarly occupied: Junagadh, Dwarka, Padri and Bharuch.